whawty/libvirt-usb-hotplugd/README.md

 `/path/to/machines.d/`.
 In case a machine is found in the main config file as well as in the `machines.d` directory the latter will take precedence and overwrite the matchers found in the main configuration (they won't get merged together).

+Upon receiving the singal `SIGHUP` the configuration will be re-read.
+In case the new configuration has errors the current configuraton will be kept.

 ## One last thing.